 Course Adjustment Period

 Students may adjust their schedules during the first week of the term but may only register for a course that has not already met.
 For permission to enter a course that has already met, a Registration Exception form must be completed and approved by the instructor and academic associate dean responsible for the discipline.
-Students must submit the completed Registration Exception form to the Enrollment Center to finalize registration.
+Students must submit the completed Registration Exception form and make payment arrangements at the Enrollment Center to finalize registration.

 Contact the Enrollment Center or refer to my Tri-C space for withdrawal/refund information.